Everest Base Camp Trek in October

 Fitness

-Prepare yourselves with cardiovascular training several times a week.
+Prepare yourself with cardiovascular training several times a week.
 You can do this by cycling, swimming, hill climbing, and lots of walking.
 Aim for a five-hour walk once a week.

 Dealing with High Altitude